 It sounds simple, but if you don’t wear a coat, there’s probably a reason.
 For me, I’m tall and if the coat doesn’t have long arms….
 I’m not going to use it.
 So, getting past the mindset of keeping something just because it’s “nice” even if you don’t use it has to be hurdled over.

 With all of that in mind, I went item by item and purged.
-I’d say that I easily got rid of half of what was in our closet.
-We don’t each need four winter coats.
+I'd say that I easily got rid of half of what was in our closet.
+We don't each need four winter coats.
 We can only wear one winter coat at a time and tend to pick the same one over and over again.
-Luke and I don’t vary in weight so we’ve had coats in our closet that we had in high school.
-They were still nice, yet for some reason or another, we didn’t wear them.
+Luke and I don't vary in weight so we've had coats in our closet that we had in high school.
+They were still nice, yet for one reason or another, we didn't wear them.
 Those are the things that I purged.

 Like I said, I got rid of about half of what was in the coat closet.
 So, what did I do with all the winter items that you can’t see?
 On the top shelf of the closet, there are two collapsable foldable bags.
 Inside one of those bags is all of our rain gear, red gear and hot hands.
 All the stuff that we travel to Chiefs games with.
 In the other bag, we have all of our neck pillows, luggage tags, carry-on extra’s (battery packs, etc.) that we use every other month or so.

-To know how to organize your coat closet, you really have to think about what you need, how much of it you need and how often you get into it.
-For example, the Chief’s bag is great for us to be up high and stored away because we only get into it three times a year.
+For example, the Chief's bag is great for us to be up high and stored away because we only get into it three times a year.
 I know exactly where it is and what is stored in it.
 It just works.
-When you are thinking about organization, it needs to “just work” for your daily life.
+When you are thinking about organization, it needs to "just work" for your daily life.

 For the lower shelf, I added three see-through black bins, one for each person in our family.
 Every person has their own bin filled with a scarf, 2-3 pairs of gloves (light, medium and waterproof), a baklava and a beanie or two.
 That’s really all we need.
 Nothing is overflowing out of the bins, it all fits nice and tidy.